jakepearson/quickie/README.md

 # quickie

-A Leiningen plugin to that will magically re-run all your tests when a file changes
+A Leiningen plugin to that will magically re-run all your tests when a file changes.

+## Features

+* Uses the builtin clojure.test test runner so you don't need to rewrite your tests
+* Tools.namespace will unload and reload namespaces as needed to keep process in sync
+* Runs every time a clojure file in your project changes
+* Uses (Clansi)[https://github.com/ams-clj/clansi] to show a red or green bar to know if you tests are passing
+* Filters out exception stacktraces to remove cruft

 ## Usage

-Use this for user-level plugins:

-Put `[quickie "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install quickie 0.1.0-SNAPSHOT`.

 Use this for project-level plugins: